moira-alert/doc/source/user_guide/efficient.rst

 WARN
 ^^^^

-This state means that you should do something to prevent having ERRORs in the future.
+This state means that you should do something to prevent ERRORs in the future.
 Not immediately: maybe you should order more hardware from your vendor, or plan to optimize code in the next iteration.
 You can configure less intrusive notification channels here, like email.